qliu4676/elderflower/docs/source/index.rst

 	:class: no-scaled-link
 	:scale: 80%

-The optical cleanliness of the lenses was bad but it illustrates how big the impact of the scattered light from bright stars (the wide-angle PSF) could be in deep images at low surface brightness level.
+The optical cleanliness of the lenses was bad but it illustrates how big the impact of the scattered light from bright stars (the wide-angle PSF) could be in deep images at low surface brightness levels.

 Getting Started